adam-ainsworth/spectrum-dev/README.md

 ## TODO

-* Allow more flexibility with the compile options and emulator settings (probably via a .env file)
-* Allow multi load tape images
+* Allow more flexibility with the compile options & allow multi load tape images
 * Add options for including basic and screen files

 Feel free to submit any suggestions, and let me know if you find this useful.